Animal House: Casting

-The initial cast was to feature Chevy Chase as Otter, Bill Murray as Boon, Brian Doyle-Murray as Hoover, Dan Aykroyd as D-Day, and John Belushi as Bluto, but only Belushi was interested.
-Chase turned the film down in favor of Foul Play; Landis, who wanted to cast unknown dramatic actors such as Bacon and Allen (the first film for both) instead of famous comedians, takes credit for subtly discouraging Chase by describing the cast as an "ensemble".
+The initial cast was to feature Chevy Chase as Eric "Otter" Stratton, Bill Murray as Donald "Boon" Schoenstein, Brian Doyle-Murray as Robert "Hoov" Hoover, Dan Aykroyd as D-Day and John Belushi as Bluto but only Belushi was interested.
+Chase turned the film down in favor of Foul Play; Landis, who wanted to cast unknown dramatic actors such as Kevin Bacon and Karen Allen (the first film for both) instead of famous comedians, takes credit for subtly discouraging Chase by describing the cast to him as an "ensemble".
 Landis has also stated that he was not interested in directing a "Saturday Night Live movie" and that unknowns would be the better choice.
 The character of D-Day was based on Aykroyd, a motorcycle aficionado.
-Aykroyd was offered the part, but he was already committed to Saturday Night Live; according to Landis, the show's producer Lorne Michaels threatened to fire Aykroyd from the show's cast if he took the role of D-Day, which ultimately went to Bruce McGill and provided him with his breakthrough role.
+Aykroyd was offered the part, but he was already committed to Saturday Night Live; according to Landis, the show's producer Lorne Michaels threatened to fire Aykroyd from the show's cast if he signed on to do the film.
+Ultimately, Bruce McGill was cast as D-Day and provided him with his breakthrough role.
 In August 2018, Aykroyd explained that although Michaels permitted him to do Animal House, he ultimately chose to stay behind on Saturday Night Live so as not to leave Michaels understaffed.
 Belushi, who had worked on The National Lampoon Radio Hour before Saturday Night Live, was also busy with SNL, but spent Monday through Wednesday making the film and then flew back to New York to do the show on Thursday through Saturday.
-Ramis originally wrote the role of Boon for himself, but Landis felt that he looked too old for the part and Peter Riegert was cast instead.
-Landis offered Ramis a smaller part, but he declined.
-Landis met with Jack Webb to play Dean Wormer and Kim Novak to play his wife; at the time, Webb reportedly turned down the role because of concerns over his clean-cut Dragnet image, but later said he did not find the script funny.
-Landis had seen John Vernon in The Outlaw Josey Wales and liked his performance in the film.
-Landis ultimately cast him as Dean Wormer.
+Ramis originally wrote the role of Boon for himself but Landis felt that he looked too old for the part and Peter Riegert was cast instead.
+Landis offered Ramis a smaller part but he declined.
+Landis met with Jack Webb to play Dean Wormer and Kim Novak to play his wife Marion; at the time, Webb reportedly turned down the role because of concerns over his clean-cut Dragnet image, but later said he did not find the script funny.
+Landis had seen John Vernon in The Outlaw Josey Wales and liked his performance in the film, ultimately casting him as Dean Wormer.

-Belushi initially received only $35,000 for Animal House, but was paid a bonus after the film became a hit.
+Belushi initially received only $35,000 for Animal House but was paid a bonus after the film became a hit.
 Landis also met with Meat Loaf in case Belushi turned down the role of Bluto.
 Landis worked with Belushi on his character, who "hardly had any dialogue"; they decided that Bluto was a cross between Harpo Marx and the Cookie Monster.
 Belushi said he developed his ability to communicate without talking because his Albanian grandmother spoke little English.